 - Observes patient in route and administers care as directed by physician or emergency department or according to published protocol.

-- Identifies diagnostic signs that require communication with facility.
+- Identifies diagnostic signs that require communication with the facility.

 - Moves the patient into the emergency facility from the ambulance.

-- Reports verbally and in writing concerning observations about the patient, patient care at the scene and in route to facility, provides assistance to emergency staff as required.
+- Reports verbally and in writing concerning observations about the patient, and patient care at the scene and en route to the facility, provides assistance to emergency staff as required.

 - Maintains familiarity with all specialized equipment.

-- Replaces supplies, sends used supplies for sterilization, checks all equipment for future readiness,maintains ambulance in operable condition, ensures ambulance cleanliness and orderliness of equipment and supplies, decontaminates vehicle interior, determines vehicle readiness by checking oil, gasoline, water in battery and radiator and tire pressure.
+- Replaces supplies, sends used supplies for sterilization, checks all equipment for future readiness, maintains ambulance in operable condition, ensures ambulance cleanliness and orderliness of equipment and supplies, decontaminates vehicle interior, determines vehicle readiness by checking oil, gasoline, and water in battery and radiator and tire pressure.